-Here are my top five favorite “must-see” Montgomery sights:
+Here are my top five favorite things to see in Montgomery, Alabama:

 Martin Luther King lived in this house from 1954-1960 with his young family while he served as pastor for the Dexter Avenue Baptist Church.
 The home is technically referred to as the Dexter Parsonage Museum as it served as a home for other pastors who served at the church.
 The inside has been restored to the way it appeared when Dr. King lived there and many of the items were actually used by the King family.

 I went by on a Sunday so it wasn’t open and it was early enough that nobody was even around.
 I must admit it was pretty cool to have a seat on the front porch, all by myself, and reflect a bit.

 The museum does offer tours throughout the year.
 The house is located at: 309 S Jackson St, Montgomery, AL 36104.
 There is a free parking lot near the backside of the house.

 If these steps could talk!
 This is a look at the front of the Alabama State Capitol building in Montgomery.
 (The building was also a temporary capitol of the Confederacy at one point in time. ) During the Civil Rights movement, Martin Luther King delivered remarks on the front steps while joined by thousands of protesters, after being denied access to the state’s Governor.

 The grounds are not as a big as some of the other state capitols but it’s a beautiful building and worth walking around or taking a tour inside.

 This was my 16th state capitol!
 (How have I not visited more than 16 capitol buildings?!)